Professional practice

 Spliethoff’s Bevrachtingskantoor BV v Bank of China [2015] 2 Lloyd’s Rep. 123: Chris was instructed on behalf the buyer of two ships being constructed in China.
 He was originally instructed in relation to two arbitrations (one in relation to each vessel) concerning the construction of the vessels, but the builder and the seller subsequently commenced court proceedings in China.
 Chris was subsequently involved in four further, related arbitrations and in High Court proceedings in which his clients sought and obtained anti suit injunctions from the Commercial Court and the London Arbitrators.

-- Professional negligence
+- Professional Liability

-Chris has a varied professional negligence practice, much of which dove tails with his shipping practice and involves claims against ship managers, (marine) insurance and chartering brokers and solicitors involved in shipping litigation and transactions.
-In addition, Chris is often instructed in professional negligence matters with no shipping aspect, including claims against solicitors and barristers, valuers and surveyors and non marine insurance brokers.
+Chris has a varied professional liability practice, much of which dove tails with his shipping practice and involves claims against ship managers, (marine) insurance and chartering brokers and solicitors involved in shipping litigation and transactions.
+In addition, Chris is often instructed in professional liability matters with no shipping aspect, including claims against solicitors and barristers, valuers and surveyors and non marine insurance brokers.
 Reported cases, and some other typical cases in recent years, include:

 Re H: Chris is instructed on behalf of the professional liability insurers of a law firm in this dispute concerning which of two different firms is the successor practice of a third firm for the purposes of a high profile claim for damages made against the third firm.